 Government agencies can also be of assistance.
-The UK Trade and Investment export services, for instance, include bespoke support packages for first time exporters and businesses looking to grow their exporting capabilities; tailored support for medium-sized businesses and a wide range of additional services including digital and online support suitable for all types of business.
+The UK Department for International Trade export services, for instance, include bespoke support packages for first time exporters and businesses looking to grow their exporting capabilities; tailored support for medium-sized businesses and a wide range of additional services including digital and online support suitable for all types of business.